nginxinc/nginmesh/README.md

-# NGINX Service Mesh with Istio compatibility
+# NGINX Streaming Architecture with Istio Service Mesh
 This repository provides an implementation of a NGINX based service mesh (nginMesh).  nginMesh is compatible with Istio.
 It leverages NGINX as a sidecar proxy.

 ## What is Service Mesh and Istio?
 Please check https://istio.io for a detailed explanation of the service mesh.

 ## Production Status
 The current version of nginMesh is designed to work with Istio release 0.6.0.
-It should not be used in the production environment.
+It should not be used in production environments.

 ## Architecture
 The diagram below depicts how an NGINX sidecar proxy is implemented.
 The sidecar uses open source version of NGINX with first-party modules as well as third-party modules for tracing.
-With this release, nginMesh leverages Kafka for delivery of mesh metrics.
+In 0.6.0 release, nginMesh leverages Kafka for delivery of mesh metrics. mTLS authentication between sidecars is planned in upcoming release.

 ![Alt text](/images/nginx_sidecar.png?raw=true "NGINX Sidecar")